textpattern/textpattern.github.io/tags/site_name.md

 ## Attributes

 This tag has no attributes of its own.

-{% include atts-global.html break="" %}
+It accepts only the {% include atts-global-link.html %}.

 ## Examples